ahcantao/WhatsApp_status_tracker/README.md

 # WhatsApp_status_tracker
 A tracker to check someone's status on WhatsApp.
-It sends a message whenever the stalked contact is online.
+It sends a message whenever the stalked contact is **online**.

 ## Getting Started
 Use either the .py file or the Jupyter notebook.
 Both have the same code, they are just two options.